 The largest wolf ever recorded was from Alberta.
 The wolf weighed in at a whopping 104.3 kg (230 lbs).

 The Northwestern wolf is the largest in North America and can weigh up to 50 kg (110 lb).
 Their height at the shoulders can be up to 91.5 cm.

 Wolves vary in size greatly depending on their subspecies and location.
 Northwestern Wolves are much larger than the Mexican wolf.

 Males weigh more than the females, with the females weighing up to 20 pounds less.
-The weight of a male adult wolf will be decided on the first two years of life, with minimal weight gain after that.
+A male adult wolf’s weight will be decided in the first two years of life, with minimal weight gain.
 Weight loss can be made, but generally from starvation.